mapr/drill-test-framework/README.md

 ```

 ## Step 2
-Chose proper branch for tested drill version
+Choose proper branch for tested drill version
 for example: if you will test Drill 1.16.1 - switch to the branch `1.16.1-mapr`
 ```
 git checkout 1.16.1-mapr
 ```
-Also, you can check existed branches and chose branch for tested drill version
+Also, you can check existed branches and choose branch for tested drill version

 ## Step 3
 you need create and configure `drillTestConfig.properties`